boazbk/tcs/lec_08_uncomputability.md

 ![A particularly elegant example of a "meta-circular evaluator" comes from John McCarthy's 1960 paper, where he defined the Lisp programming language and gave a Lisp function that evaluates an arbitrary Lisp program (see above).
 Lisp was not initially intended as a practical programming language and this  example was merely meant as an illustration that the Lisp universal function is more elegant than the universal Turing machine, but McCarthy's graduate student Steve Russell suggested that it can be implemented.
 As McCarthy later recalled, _"I said to him, ho, ho, you're confusing theory with practice, this eval is intended for reading, not for computing.
 But he went ahead and did it.
 That is, he compiled the eval in my paper into IBM 704 machine code, fixing a bug, and then advertised this as a Lisp interpreter, which it certainly was"._ ](../figure/lispinterpreter.png){#lispinterpreterfig .class width=300px height=300px}

-[univnandppnoneff](){.ref} yields a stronger notion than the universality we proved for NAND, in the sense that we show a _single_ universal  NAND++ program $U$ that can evaluate _all_ NAND programs, including those that have more lines than the lines in $U$.^[This also occurs in practice.
+[univnandppnoneff](){.ref} yields a stronger notion than the universality we proved for NAND, in the sense that we show a _single_ universal  NAND-TM program $U$ that can evaluate _all_ NAND-CIRC programs, including those that have more lines than the lines in $U$.^[This also occurs in practice.
 For example  the `C` compiler can be and is used to execute programs that are more complicated than itself.]
 In particular, $U$ can even be used to evaluate itself!
 This notion of _self reference_ will appear time and again in this course, and as we will see, leads to several counter-intuitive phenomena in computing.

-Because we can transform other computational models, including NAND<<, $\lambda$ calculus, or a C program,  this means that even the seemingly "weak" NAND++ programming language is powerful enough to contain an interpreter for all these models.
+Because we can transform other computational models, including NAND<<, $\lambda$ calculus, or a C program,  this means that even the seemingly "weak" NAND-TM programming language is powerful enough to contain an interpreter for all these models.

-To show the full proof of  [univnandppnoneff](){.ref}, we need to make sure $EVAL$ is well defined by specifying a  representation for NAND++ programs.
+To show the full proof of  [univnandppnoneff](){.ref}, we need to make sure $EVAL$ is well defined by specifying a  representation for NAND-TM programs.
 As mentioned, one perfectly fine choice is the ASCII representation of the source code.
 But for concreteness, we can use the following representation:

->_Representing NAND++ programs._ If $P$ is a NAND++ program with $a$ array variables and $b$ scalar variables, then every iteration of $P$ is obtained by computing a NAND program $P'$ with $a+b$ inputs and outputs that updates these variables (where the array variables are read and written to at the special location `i`).^[We  assume that the NAND++ program is _well formed_, in the sense that every array variable is accessed only with the index `i`.]
+>_Representing NAND-TM programs._ If $P$ is a NAND-TM program with $a$ array variables and $b$ scalar variables, then every iteration of $P$ is obtained by computing a NAND-CIRC program $P'$ with $a+b$ inputs and outputs that updates these variables (where the array variables are read and written to at the special location `i`).^[We  assume that the NAND-TM program is _well formed_, in the sense that every array variable is accessed only with the index `i`.]
 So, we can use the list-of-triples representation of $P'$ to represent $P$.
 That is, we represent $P$ by a tuple $(a,b,L)$ where $L$ is a list of triples of numbers in $\{0,\ldots, a+b-1 \}$.
 Each triple $(j,k,\ell)$ in $L$ corresponds to a line of code in $P$ of the form `foo = NAND(bar,blah)`.